ponspack9/Xarxes/README.md

 * [x] [Oscar]World State Replication -> Achieved with some known bugs
     * ~~Liada padre a partir de mas de un jugador, o que el jugador 1 abandone y vuelva a entrar, algo con las ID esta pasando imagino~~
 	* NetworkId problems confirmed, now it's solved the previous issue (RegisterWithNetworkId).
 Remains a problem with delayed destroys and new instantiations: when the server has already delay destroyed a bullet and creates a new one, it assigns an index free for him but occupied on the clients, then an assert arises.
 Changing the index should be the solution but then the networkID is fuc*ed up, so I will keep thinking.
 I think I can confirm this bug because it shows up more frecuently when the intervals of sending the world state replication are longer, being easy to encounter this "data race".
+	* [Update] Thinking in having a confirmation from clients before unregistering a netobject from the server.
+That should work
 * [ ] Redundant sending of input packets
 * [ ] Delivery Manager (successful deliveries / delivery failures on timeout -> resend current state)
 * [ ] Client side prediction with server reconciliation